OAuth_Configuration_Guide

 Step 1, Self-Signed Certificate Creation

-Log in to the Microsoft Azure portal: https://portal.azure.com/ , and select Azure Active Directory
+Log in to the Microsoft Entra administration center: https://admin.microsoft.com/#/alladmincenters , and select Microsoft Entra

-• In the left-hand navigation select 'App registrations':
+In the left-hand navigation open Applications and select 'App registrations':

 Please make sure to make note of the 'Application (client) ID' and 'Directory (tenant) ID'.
 The value for the Application (tenant) ID will vary from SharePoint/OneDrive to EWS.